-This year's annual meeting of stockholders will be held virtually on December 14, 2023, at 9:00 a.m.
-Eastern time.
-During the annual meeting, stockholders will be asked to elect our directors, to ratify the appointment of KPMG for fiscal year 2024, and to approve, on an advisory basis, our fiscal 2023 executive compensation as disclosed in the enclosed Proxy Statement.
+This year's Annual Meeting of Stockholders will be held virtually on December 17th, at 9:00 a.m.
+Eastern Time.
+As a stockholder, you will be asked to elect our directors, ratify the appointment of KPMG LLP as our independent registered public accounting firm for fiscal year 2025 and approve, on an advisory basis, our fiscal year 2024 compensation of our named executive officers as disclosed in the enclosed Proxy Statement.

-Each of these proposals is important, and we recommend you vote in favor of each of them.
+Each of these proposals is important, and we recommend a vote in favor of each of them.
 We urge you to complete, sign and return your proxy card (if one has been provided), or use telephone or internet voting prior to the annual meeting, so that your shares will be represented and voted at the annual meeting even if you cannot attend.